MicrocontrollerApplications/Lab3_Timers/README.md

 After enabling Timer0 start your program again by clicking the Debug-Button and press the middle-button again if the clock starts to run on the display.
 Use different frequencies for pressing the button again.
 Can you observe a different behaviour to the one before?

 ### Question 1.3
 Now that we know the specialities of the current implementation it's time to check where they come from.
-Thereofe, we change the configuration from PicKIT3 to Simulator.
+Therefore, we change the configuration from PicKIT3 to Simulator.
 We will now check the timing of our two approaches as well as the overall timing, to ensure everything is timed as expected.
 First, we will check the approach using a timer.
 > [!CAUTION]
-> As the missing external input lead to problems in the past we will comment the part of the code checking the middle-button's state.
+> As the missing external input led to problems in the past we will comment the part of the code checking the middle-button's state.
 Thus, please comment lines 57 to 60.

+> [!IMPORTANT]
+> Before checking the timing via the stopwatch, calculate the expected time first!

 To check the timing of the timer we will disable the display output by commenting line 55 and set a breakpoint in line 52.
 Now we can open the stopwatch (Window -> Debugging -> Stopwatch) and start Debugging.
-> [!IMPORTANT]
-> Before checking the timing via the stopwatch, calculate the expected time first!

 If the Debugger stops at line 55 for the first time, open the stopwatch tab and click continue (or press F5).
 How long did it take to get to the breakpoint again?
 Is it the time you expected?